Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Introduction

 \section{Introduction}

-For a long time, the dominant paradigm in statistical learning relied on the assumption that training and test data follow identical distributions.
-This paradigm has been challenged by learning tasks in which the training data suffers from many kinds of biases, unbalanced/unfair representations and confounding variables.
-Nowadays, it is customary to assume that the population in which one seeks predictions may differ largely from the one that was used for training.
-To highlight this distinction, we will notate the distributions for training and deployment (also referred to as \emph{out-of-distribution}, e.g.,~\cite{yang2024generalized, arjovsky2020ood}) as source and target respectively.
+The dominant paradigm in statistical learning has long relied on the assumption that training and test data follow identical distributions.
+This paradigm has been challenged by learning tasks in which the training data may suffer from various forms of bias, unbalanced/unfair representations and confounding variables.
+Because of this, it is currently more frequently understood that the population in which one seeks predictions may differ largely from the one used for training.
+To highlight this distinction, we denote the training and deployment distributions, also referred to as \emph{out-of-distribution} (\cite{yang2024generalized, arjovsky2020ood})- as source and target respectively.

-The corresponding challenge is to construct a predictor that, although trained on data from the source distribution, still performs well on the target distribution, a problem also known as \emph{transfer learning}.
-In the context of medical diagnosis and more general health care settings, for instance, it is commonly observed that algorithms fail to generalize well when applied to populations other than the ones they were originally trained on \cite{Enzo}.
+The corresponding challenge is to construct a predictor that, although trained on data from the source distribution, still performs well on the target one, a problem known as \emph{transfer learning}.
+Motivational examples abound in the context of medical diagnosis and more general health care settings, where it is commonly observed that algorithms fail to generalize well when applied to populations other than the ones they were originally trained on \cite{Enzo}.

 Guaranteeing a good performance under the target distribution based on knowledge from the source is infeasible without assuming some relation between the two.
-A motivating principle for many authors is that if the relationship between the predictors ${X}$ and the labels $Y$ is truly informative and stable, it should remain invariant across environmental changes.
-This idea connects to frameworks such as \textit{causal learning} \cite{fan2024environment}, \textit{invariance risk minimization} \cite{arjovsky2019invariant}, and \textit{domain generalization} \cite{zhou2021domain} or \textit{covariate shift}, that posits that the conditional distribution of $Y\mid \X$ agrees at source and target.
+A principle frequently invoked states that, for a relationship between the predictors ${X}$ and the labels $Y$ to be truly informative and stable, it should remain invariant across environmental changes.
+This idea connects to frameworks such as \textit{causal learning} \cite{fan2024environment}, \textit{invariance risk minimization} \cite{arjovsky2019invariant}, and \textit{domain generalization} \cite{zhou2021domain} or \textit{covariate shift}, which posit that the conditional distribution of $Y\mid \X$ agrees at source and target.
 Others follow the so called \textit{label shift} invariance, where $X\mid Y$ does not depend on the joint distribution of $(\X,Y)$ but the marginal distribution of $Y$ may vary between source and target.
-This condition is called anti-causal and reflects situations where diseases ($\Y$) cause symptoms ($\X$) (see, for instance, \cite{lipton2018detecting} and \cite{scholkopf2012causal}).
+This condition, often referred to as anti-causal, reflects situations such as diagnosing a disease ($\Y$) from the symptoms ($\X$) that it originates (see, for instance, \cite{lipton2018detecting} and \cite{scholkopf2012causal}).